phalcon-orphanage/docs/en/tutorial-rest.md

 /api/robots/{id:[0-9]+}
 ```

-we explicitly set the `id` parameter to be a number.
+We explicitly set the `id` parameter to be a number.
 When a defined route matches the requested URI, then the corresponding handler (anonymous function) will be executed.

 ## Models
 For this application we store and manipulate `Robots` in the database.
 To access the table we need a model.
-The class below, allows us to access each record of the table in an object oriented manner.
+The class below, allows us to access each record of the table in an object-oriented manner.
 We have also implemented business rules, using built-in validators.
 By doing so, we have high confidence that the data saved will meet the requirements of our application.
 This model file needs to be created in the `my-rest-api/models` directory.

 ```php
 <?php